Dec. 22, 2008

 The Saturn V rocket used to launch their adventure has long since vanished, having served its purpose, although the third stage continues to travel unseen in heliocentric orbit about the Sun.
 All that remains of their journey is the command module, on display at the Museum of Science and Industry in Chicago, Illinois.

 There exists however another component that was almost part of the Apollo 8 launch vehicle.
 Lost in plain sight for years, it was recently rediscovered just in time for the 40th anniversary of the Apollo 8 mission.

 Apollo 8's first stage in the Vehicle Assembly Building.
 (NASA)

-After being assembled at the Michoud Assembly Facility in Louisiana, test fired at NASA's Marshall Space Flight Center in Alabama and shipped back to New Orleans for further testing, Apollo 8's Saturn V first stage departed by barge to Florida on December 23, 1967.
-It arrived at the Kennedy Space Center four days later.
+After being assembled at the Michoud Assembly Facility in Louisiana, test fired at NASA's Marshall Space Flight Center in Alabama and shipped back to New Orleans for further testing, Apollo 8's Saturn V first stage departed by barge to Florida on Dec.
+23, 1967.
+It arrived at Kennedy Space Center four days later.

 Normally — and for the remainder of the Apollo program — the engine configuration that arrived at the cape would be the contingent that flew when launched.
 But that wasn't to be for Apollo 8's first stage.

 "A problem was discovered in one of the engines," Alan Lawrie, the author of "Saturn" and most recently, "Saturn 1/1B", explained to collectSPACE.
 A leak in a fuel pump seal was found in one of the outboard engines, requiring its replacement.

 "The engine was taken off the stage just seven months before eventual launch and replaced by a spare engine," said Lawrie.
 "When Apollo 8 lifted off the five F-1 engines had never been fired together before because of this late replacement."